yakeing/php_fsockopen/README.md

-# JWSign
-php Json Wed Sign class
+# Json Wed Sign (RSA)
 -----
+This is a class of data encryption and decryption

 #### Travis CI